What is Kinsta?

 There are several companies that provide cloud computing – Amazon, Microsoft, Digital Ocean and Google all offer these services.
 In fact, Kinsta relies on the services provided by Google, and you could (theoretically) use Google directly.

 Kinsta takes care of scaling your servers up and back down again and provides you with a simple interface.
-You don’t have to worry about calculating the price of the service – the monthly fee is the same regardless of how many cloud servers were activated to keep your site running – although they will charge you for extra bandwidth over the 50GB monthly allowance.
+You don’t have to worry about calculating the price of the service.

 From the customer’s point of view, it’s as simple as running a single server.